LA political donor gets 30 years in prison for fetish deaths

 Associated Press

-LOS ANGELES (AP) — A federal judge has sentenced a wealthy California Democratic donor to 30 years in prison for injecting two men with lethal doses of drugs.
+Buck, 67, a big dollar donor to Democratic, LGBTQ and animal rights causes, appeared in U.S. District Court in Los Angeles for providing fatal doses of drugs, operating a drug den and enticing men to travel for prostitution.
+He was convicted last summer.

-Prosecutors on Thursday asked for a life sentence for Ed Buck, 67, but his defense attorneys sought a decade behind bars, saying he was sexually abused as a child and health problems led to his drug addiction.
+Judge Christina A. Snyder said the sentencing decision was difficult because she had to balance the good Buck did in his life with the “horrific crimes” that she called “more than just an accident.”

-Federal prosecutors said Buck had an unrelenting fervor to satisfy a fetish by preying on vulnerable men, often young and Black.
+While prosecutors asked for a life sentence, his defense attorneys sought a decade behind bars, saying he was sexually abused as a child and health problems led to his drug addiction.

-The 67-year-old Buck — who contributed to Democratic, LGBTQ and animal welfare causes causes — was convicted last summer in the deaths of Gemmel Moore and Timothy Dean.
+Federal prosecutors said Buck’s unrelenting fervor to satisfy a fetish by preying on vulnerable men, often young and Black, is reason enough to keep him behind bars for the rest of his life.
+Buck’s attorneys said any sentence of more than 25 years would essentially mean a life sentence because he is 67.

-Buck told the judge on Thursday that he had loved the men and said he wished he could turn back time but insisted he was not responsible.
+Buck told the judge on Thursday that he had loved the men and said he wished he could have turned back time but insisted he was not responsible.

 “Their deaths were tragic but I did not cause their deaths,” Buck said.